khanhthietbi/tungkinh/README.md

 # php-getting-started

-A barebones PHP app that makes use of the [Silex](http://silex.sensiolabs.org/) web framework, which can easily be deployed to Heroku.
+This application is based on php-getting-started barebone with composer modification.
+I removed all redundant component to make it as clean and fast as possible.

-This application supports the [Getting Started with PHP on Heroku](https://devcenter.heroku.com/articles/getting-started-with-php) article - check it out.
+Original project can be found on [Getting Started with PHP on Heroku](https://devcenter.heroku.com/articles/getting-started-with-php) article.

 ## Deploying